abtp2/csPlayer/README.md

 ## csPlayer
 A custom youtube video player, based on Javascript.

 > [!WARNING]
-> The only thing to take care is that, youtube video title should be more then 5-10 letters.
+> Youtube video title shouldn't be more then 5-10 letters.
 Else title will be visible inside the player.
+> Captions should be off.

 ### Installing
 To start using Bolt, download `csPlayer.css` and `csPlayer.js` file from above.